 - Arrowhead has expanded its cardiovascular disease portfolio utilizing the TRiMTM platform.
-ARO-APOC3, targeting apolipoprotein C-III, and ARO-ANG3, targeting angiopoietin-like protein 3 (ANGPTL3) will be added to ARO-LPA (AMG 890) and ARO-AMG1, which are both partnered with Amgen.
+ARO-APOC3, targeting apolipoprotein C-III, and ARO-ANG3, targeting angiopoietin-like protein 3 (ANGPTL3) will be added to AMG 890 (ARO-LPA) and ARO-AMG1, which are both partnered with Amgen.
 ARO-APOC3 and ARO-ANG3 will both be developed for the treatment of hypertriglyceridemia. - ARO-ENaC, the first generation candidate against cystic fibrosis, reached almost 90% target knockdown following inhaled administration in rodents. - The ARO-HIF2 candidate targeting renal cell carcinoma achieved 85% target gene knockdown in a rodent tumor model.

-During the first half of fiscal 2018, the Company filed Clinical Trial Applications (CTAs) for ARO-AAT and ARO-HBV to begin a phase 1 clinical study and a phase 1 / 2 clinical study for each program, respectively, and each of these studies has now begun dosing.
+During fiscal 2018, the Company filed Clinical Trial Applications (CTAs) for ARO-AAT and ARO-HBV to begin a phase 1 clinical study and a phase 1 / 2 clinical study for each program, respectively, and each of these studies has now begun dosing.
 These applications represent the first of five planned regulatory submissions to advance our pipeline candidates into clinical trials over the next 12 months.

-The Company's collaboration agreements with Amgen also continue to progress as it relates to the ARO-LPA (AMG 890) and ARO-AMG1 candidates.
+The Company's collaboration agreements with Amgen also continue to progress as it relates to the AMG 890 (ARO-LPA) and ARO-AMG1 candidates.
 Under the terms of the agreements taken together, the Company has received \$35 million in upfront payments and \$21.5 million in the form of an equity investment by Amgen in the Company's Common Stock, and could receive up to \$617 million in option payments and development, regulatory and sales milestone payments.
-The Company is further eligible to receive single-digit royalties for sales of products under the ARO-AMG1 agreement and up to low double-digit royalties for sales of products under the ARO-LPA (AMG 890) Agreement.
+The Company is further eligible to receive single-digit royalties for sales of products under the ARO-AMG1 agreement and up to low double-digit royalties for sales of products under the AMG 890 (ARO-LPA) Agreement.
+On August 1, 2018, the Company announced that it had earned a \$10 million milestone payment from Amgen following the administration of the first dose of AMG 890 (ARO-LPA) in a phase 1 clinical study.
+The Company will recognize this payment as revenue in its entirety during the fourth fiscal quarter of 2018.